bfrg/vim-c-cpp-modern/README.md

   are function templates, which sometimes must be called with template parameters, like `std::make_unique<Foo>(blah)`.
-Another reason why almost all functions have been commented out is because if a user defines his/her own type (or something else) and the name collides with a library function name, the type will be highlighted as a function.
+Another reason why almost all functions have been commented out is because if a user defines his/her own type (or something else) and the name collides with a library's function name, the type will be highlighted as a function.
 If this happens too often throughout the code, the highlighting will be "too colorful" and thus more distracting than useful (IMO).
 I have noticed this quite often when I